melatdest/AlphaCare-Insurance-Solutions-ACIS-/README.md

 To use the datasets in this project with DVC, follow these steps:
 1. Clone the repository:
 git clone https://github.com/melatdest/AlphaCare-Insurance-Solutions-ACIS-.git

-cd AiML_ACIS-insurance-solutions
-2. Install the project dependencies:
+3. Install the project dependencies:

 pip install -r requirements.txt